-The audio serial interface on the TLV320AIC3110 has extensive I/O control to allow communication with two independent processors for audio data.
+The audio serial interface on the TLV320DAC3101 has extensive I/O control to allow communication with two independent processors for audio data.
 The processors can communicate with the device one at a time.
 This feature is enabled by register programming of the various pin selections.
-Table 5-43 shows the primary and secondary audio interface selection and registers.
-Table 5-44 shows the selection criteria for generating ADC_WCLK.
-Figure 5-51 is a high-level diagram showing the general signal flow and multiplexing for primary and secondary audio interfaces.
-For detailed information, see Table 5-43, Table 5-44, and the register-definition tables in Section 6.
+Table 5-29 shows the primary and secondary audio interface selection and registers.
+Figure 5-34 is a high-level diagram showing the general signal flow and multiplexing for the primary and secondary audio interfaces.